AryanParashar24/codechill/cly3t26d500010al25b6venac.md

 In the ever-evolving landscape of Kubernetes and cloud-native architectures, network security and efficiency have become paramount.
 This article explores the Cilium Gateway API, a cutting-edge solution that goes beyond the traditional Envoy proxies, to deliver enhanced performance, security, and flexibility.

+Cilium is a successfully graduated project by Cloud Native Foundation which is responsible for building many such amazing project under Isovalent which are evolving the whole Cloud Native & DevOps world by higher Security, Sustainability and Integrations.

 ## Embedded Envoy Proxies

 Cilium already uses Envoy for Layer7 (L7) policy and observability for some protocols and this same component is used as a sidecar in many popular Service Mesh implementations.